Fifth Harmony Shares Message to Fans After Group's 'Final' Show: 'Thanks for the Memories'

 “We are all very excited and grateful to be able to take this time to learn and grow creatively and really find our footing as individuals.
 In doing this we are allowing ourselves to gain new experiences, strengths and perspectives that we can bring back to our Fifth Harmony family,” the members said in a statement.

-“It’s always kind of scary, especially because for the past six years, Fifth Harmony’s all we’ve ever known,” Kordei, 21, told Entertainment Tonight of going solo.
+“It’s always kind of scary, especially because for the past six years, Fifth Harmony’s all we’ve ever known,” Kordei told Entertainment Tonight of going solo.
 “So, every time we put something out individually, it’s like, ‘Oh shoot!
 All eyes are on me!’”